Upgrade Full-Text Search

-When the database is restored on SQL Server, a new database file will be created for the full-text catalog.
+When the database is restored on a newer instance of SQL Server, a new database file will be created for the full-text catalog.
 The default name of this file is ftrow_catalog-name.ndf.
 For example, if you catalog-name is

 cat1, the default name of the SQL Server database file would be